odoo/documentation/crm/salesteam/setup/organize_pipeline.rst

 The sales pipeline is a visual representation of your sales process, from the first contact to the final sale.
 It refers to the process by which you generate, qualify and close leads through your sales cycle.
-In Odoo CRM, leads are brought in at the left end of the sales pipeline in the Kanban view and then moved along to the right from one stage to another.
+In Twenty20 CRM, leads are brought in at the left end of the sales pipeline in the Kanban view and then moved along to the right from one stage to another.